hindu-comm/mail_stream_advaita-l/2017/05/Who_is_Ishwara_He_is/179__Kalyan.md

  After all, being the same entity, we both sink and swim together.
 Why do we both have to separately strive for liberation?
- ​This is
+ This is
  answered in 2.1.13
- of Brahma-sutra bhashya. ​It is only an axiomatic statement from the purvapakshi that we should swim or sink together.
+ of Brahma-sutra bhashya.
+It is only an axiomatic statement from the purvapakshi that we should swim or sink together.
 But there are counter-examples to that even in Pratyaksha (ल्लोकवत्).